 Donate today and help us make a difference in the life of a child like Giovanni!

-Anthony is 7 years old and was diagnosed with ALL on 2012.
+Anthony is 9 years old and was diagnosed with ALL on 2012.
 His family was devastated by the news.
 They live in Carlsbad and did not have transportation to Anthony’s treatment at Rady Children’s Hospital.
 Fortunately, they contacted ENF and Anthony has not missed one appointment using Ride with Emilio transportation services.
 He is now free of cancer but still visits the hospital twice a month, traveling with Ride with Emilio.
 He wants to become a scientist and discover the cure to cancer and many other diseases.
 His mom is also an active member of ENF’s Knitting for Hope program and has made a lot of new friends while in the hospital.

 Donate today and help us make a difference in the life of a child like Anthony!

 Four year old Samuel was diagnosed in 2012 with ALL.
 His treatment lasted for approximately 3 years and he used Ride with Emilio every week.
-He responded well to his treatment and now he only visits the hospital twice a month.
+He responded well to his treatment and now he only visits the hospital once a month for follow up appointments.
 He lives in Murrieta and with Ride with Emilio, it only takes about 1 hour to get to the hospital!
 He wants to be a superhero when he grows up so that he can help people in need.
 He is already a superhero to ENF!!!

 Donate today to Ride with Emilio and help us make a difference in a child like Samuel’s life!